 This program requires you have your RN license.
-If you do not have your RN, check out our Nursing Major.
+If you are not a registered nurse, check out our pre-licensure nursing program.

 You need to have 60 credits to start this program.
 Your enrollment counselor can help you explore your options for obtaining credits, including taking courses in our associate degree programs.